EDCD/EDDI/SpeechResponder/Help.md

 Common usage of this is to allow speech to sync up with in-game sounds, for example to wait for a known response to a phrase before continuing, for example:

     Hello.  {Pause(2000)} Yes.

+### SetState()

+This function will set a session state value.
+The value will be available as a property of the 'state' object in future templates within the same EDDI session.

+SetState takes two arguments: the name of the state value to set, and its value.
+The name of the state value will be converted to lower-case and spaces changed to underscores.
+The value must be either a boolean, a number, or a string; other values will be ignored.

+Common usage of this is to keep track of the cumulative or persistent information within a session, for example:

+    {SetState("distance_travelled_today", state.distance_travelled_today + event.distance)}

 ### Humanise()